Key Takeaways

 Is fuel filter replacement cheaper at an independent garage?

-Yes, independent garages typically charge 15-30% less than main dealers for fuel filter replacement.
-They offer competitive labour rates and often use quality aftermarket parts, providing excellent value without compromising on workmanship or warranty coverage.
+Yes, independent garages typically charge 40-60% less than main dealers.
+They offer competitive labour rates and often use quality aftermarket parts that cost significantly less than OEM equivalents.

 How often does a fuel filter replacement need doing?